overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 # Takeaways

-- How **Isolated components** can makeup long-lasting structures, and keep rate of entropy-growth in check.
+- How **Isolated components** can makeup long-lasting structures, and keep the rate of entropy-growth in check.
 - How to use **MOM** process (Methods, Obstacles and Metrics), to build a case for your Refactoring story and pitch it to your team and Manager for funding.
 - How **Exceptions** and **Mutation** hinder refactoring goals.
 - How to eliminate **Exceptions** from your code using **ADTs (Algebraic Data Types)**.